Top 5 This Week

 • Tourtière: A double-crust meat pie filled with ground pork (and sometimes beef, veal, or game) spiced with cloves, cinnamon, and allspice.
 Traditional at Christmas, but available year-round.
 A Saguenay tourtière (from the Saguenay–Lac-Saint-Jean region, thicker and more substantial) is the definitive version.

-• Maple everything: Quebec produces 75% of the world’s maple syrup — the sugar shacks (cabanes à sucre) in the countryside around Quebec City open in March and April when the sap runs, serving maple taffy poured over snow (tire d’érable), maple ham, maple beans, and maple desserts.
-This is a genuinely wonderful seasonal experience.
+• Maple everything: Quebec produces roughly 72% of the world’s maple syrup — the sugar shacks (cabanes à sucre) in the countryside around Quebec City open in March and April when the sap runs, serving maple taffy poured over snow (tire d’érable), maple ham, maple beans, and maple desserts.
+The seasonal ritual is worth planning a trip around.
 Sucrerie de la Montagne near Montreal and several operations near Quebec City run excellent sugar shack experiences.

-• Cipaille (sea pie): A multi-layered meat pie made with alternating layers of pastry and seasoned game or beef — a rustic Quebec winter dish of extraordinary depth of flavor.
+• Cipaille (sea pie): A multi-layered meat pie made with alternating layers of pastry and seasoned game or beef — a rustic Quebec winter dish with remarkable depth of flavour.

 • Local cheese: Quebec has a thriving artisan cheese culture, with over 250 varieties of local cheese including the famous Oka (a semi-soft monastery cheese) and Baluchon (a washed-rind cheese from the Lanaudière region).

-Winter in Quebec City: The Most Enchanting Season
+Winter in Quebec City: The Season It Was Built For

-Quebec City in winter is one of the most genuinely magical experiences in North America.
-The stone buildings covered in snow, the illuminated Château Frontenac against the winter sky, the frozen St Lawrence viewed from the Dufferin Terrace, and the city’s extraordinary capacity for winter festivity combine to create an atmosphere that is entirely unlike anywhere else.
-The Winter Carnival (Carnaval de Québec), held each February, is the world’s largest winter carnival — with monumental ice sculptures on the Grande-Allée, the Night Parade (a spectacular night procession through the city), ice canoe races across the St Lawrence (genuinely terrifying — participants sometimes break through the ice), snow baths (exactly what it sounds like), and the nighttime Bonhomme palaces made from ice blocks cut from the river.
+Few places in North America do winter the way Quebec City does.
+Stone buildings under snow, the floodlit Château Frontenac against a dark sky, the frozen St Lawrence seen from the Dufferin Terrace, and the city’s appetite for outdoor festivity combine into an atmosphere that is hard to find anywhere else.
+The Winter Carnival (Carnaval de Québec), held each February, is the largest winter carnival in the Western Hemisphere, with monumental ice sculptures on the Grande-Allée, the Night Parade (a torchlit procession through the city), ice canoe races across the St Lawrence (crews sometimes break through the ice), snow baths (exactly what they sound like), and the nighttime Bonhomme palaces built from ice blocks cut out of the river.
 Ice skating on outdoor rinks (including one on the Plains of Abraham), cross-country skiing on the Plains, and sliding on the Dufferin Terrace toboggan run are all free.
-Dress for temperatures between -10°C and -25°C — and then add another layer.
+Dress for temperatures between -10°C and -25°C, then add another layer.

 Day Trips and Getting There

-The Île d’Orléans (accessible by bridge 10km from the city center) is a farming island in the St Lawrence where time seems to have moved more slowly — wine producers, cider orchards, strawberry farms, and artisan food shops line the island’s perimeter road.
-The Montmorency Falls (8km from the city) are 83 meters high — taller than Niagara Falls — with a cable car, footbridges, and a zipline.
-The Sainte-Anne-de-Beaupré Basilica (40km east) is one of the major Catholic pilgrimage sites in North America.
-Getting to Quebec City: VIA Rail trains connect Montreal to Quebec City in about 3 hours (from $50 one-way).
-Direct flights connect Quebec City Jean Lesage Airport to Toronto, Montreal, Ottawa, New York, and select European cities.
-The city is 3 hours’ drive from Montreal on Autoroute 20 along the south shore or Autoroute 40 along the north shore.
+The Île d’Orléans, reached by bridge about 10km from the city centre, is a farming island in the St Lawrence where the pace seems to have slowed: wine producers, cider orchards, strawberry farms, and artisan food shops line the island’s perimeter road.
+The Montmorency Falls, roughly 12km from the city, are 83 metres high, about 30 metres taller than Niagara Falls, with a cable car, footbridges, and a zipline.
+The Sainte-Anne-de-Beaupré Basilica, 40km east, is one of the major Catholic pilgrimage sites in North America.
+Getting to Quebec City: VIA Rail trains connect Montreal to Quebec City in about 3 hours, with economy fares from around $50 one-way.
+Direct flights link Quebec City Jean Lesage Airport to Toronto, Montreal, Ottawa, New York, and select European cities.
+By car, the city is 3 hours from Montreal on Autoroute 20 along the south shore or Autoroute 40 along the north shore.

 Frequently Asked Questions